FraneCaleta/SofaScore-Project/README.md

-Football result tracker made by using Next.js, Styled Components and SWR.
+Football result tracker made by using Next.js, Styled Components and SWR.<br />
 SofaScore API was used for getting the latest data.

-## Getting Started
+## Starting the application

 First, install the dependencies and run the development server:

 ```bash
 yarn

 yarn dev
 ```